Post-IPO Founder Bridges: Lock-Up Regimes Across the US, EU, and APAC.

 A founder’s post-IPO liquidity is governed by a clock they did not set.
 When that clock runs — and whether it releases all at once or in stages — depends entirely on the listing regime, and it is the single most important input into the timing of a bridge loan.

 Every founder who takes a company public arrives at the same problem from the far side of the listing: substantial paper wealth, a genuine need for capital, and a contractual or regulatory bar on selling for a defined period.
 The instrument that bridges that gap is a securities-backed loan against the locked-up position — a pledge is not a sale, and the constraints that prevent selling do not always prevent borrowing.
-What determines the shape of that bridge, more than anything else, is the lock-up regime of the listing venue: how long the window runs, whether it releases in one step or several, and whether it is a private contract or a rule of the exchange.
-This is a general explanation of how those regimes differ and how they shape bridge timing, not legal or investment advice; the specific lock-up terms are always a matter for the holder’s own counsel.

 The threshold question — whether a given lock-up permits a pledge at all — is treated separately, in Can You Borrow Against Restricted or Lock-Up Shares?
 The subject here is the one that comes next: given that a pledge is permitted, how the release calendar of the regime dictates the tenor, the staging, and the recourse profile of the bridge.